 Here’s something more mainstream and approachable compared to the previous two.
 Well… mainstream from Poland anyway, as this goes too far for anything America is willing to show.
 But who am I kidding?
 That applies to all the films I’m covering here.

 This film goes the opposite direction of hiding that it takes direct inspiration from another film; that being Leon, aka The Professional (which came out 3 years earlier).
 It blatantly admits it.
 It shows the poster for that film on more than one occasion.
-Is it as good as Leon?
+Hell, even the main character’s name is Leon.
+Is it as good as Leon (the film)?
 No… but it is entertaining.
 And the main protagonist isn’t a hitman, but ex-special forces (or whatever the Polish equivalent of that is) who has been in a drunken downward spiral ever since this incident where one of his, uh, roughly 5 year old daughter got his gun, played with it, and fired it in front of her sister (his other daughter).
 Hell of a way to indicate why this guy is living a life of drunken depression and nihilistic anguish.

 So what better way to kick him out of his downward spiral than becoming a bodyguard for a mob boss’ daughter after saving the guy’s life (out of instinct)?
 Since the mob boss owes him one, he forces him to get sober, and states that his internals are so messed up from all the drinking that he’s been doing that if he drinks again, he may just die.
 As in the alcohol would kill him, not the mafia.
 They’ll do that if he fucks the boss’ daughter.